m2049r/monerujo-site/_i18n/en/index.md

                       </div>
                       <div class="col-sm-6 col-xs-7 col">
                           <h2>QR Code Scanning</h2>
-                          <p>Typing in Monero addresses manually is a pain, that's why Monerujo comes with a built in QR scanner.
-Just scan then send.
+                          <p>Typing in Monero addresses manually is a pain.
+That's why Monerujo comes with a built in QR scanner.
+Just scan and then send.
 It's that easy.</p>
                       </div>
                     </div>
                 </div>